0TYoung0/Music-Project/README.md

-# YearProjectMusic
+# Music Project
-This project is to test music with processing.
+This project is to test sound and music with processing.